 In addition to the estate vineyard surrounding the winery, they also own 14 acres across from nearby Chateau Montelena.
 Because of its northerly location this is a good place to either start or finish your day of wine tasting.
 There are excellent views of the nearby mountains and vineyards.
-When you drive in note the different grape varietals next to the parking lot – the rows are all labeled.
+When you drive in note the different grape varieties next to the parking lot – the rows are all labeled.
 The intimate tasting room is located in a modern Mediterranean style tile roof building – if one of the doors are open inside, you will be able to look right into their barrel room.